Jun 29, 2020

 How to win back lost customers and retain them for the long run?

-Customers leave when they are not satisfied, charmed away by your competitors, or simply no longer see values in using our products or services and this is inevitable.
+Customers leave when they are not satisfied, charmed away by your competitors, or simply no longer see value in using our products or services and this is inevitable.
 When this happens, we lose sales, and profits plummet.

 This applies to businesses in virtually every industry, but especially: